 Rivers polluted by Sharnberry mine

-Monitoring by the Environment Agency over many years shows that the mine water flowing out of the Sharnberry Adit is the most significant source of zinc and cadmium, releasing around 900kg of these harmful metals each year, and polluting 15km of the Euden Beck and Bedburn Beck (see Wear management catchment: baseline length of rivers and estuaries polluted by abandoned metal mines – GOV.UK).
+Monitoring by the Environment Agency over many years shows that the mine water flowing out of the Sharnberry mine adit (the drainage tunnel built by the miners) is the most significant source of zinc and cadmium, releasing around 900kg of these harmful metals each year, and polluting 15km of the Euden Beck and Bedburn Beck (see Wear management catchment: baseline length of rivers and estuaries polluted by abandoned metal mines – GOV.UK).

-The Sharnberry Adit mine water contains very high levels of dissolved metals:
+The Sharnberry mine adit mine water contains very high levels of dissolved metals:

 • Zinc: up to 2,800 μg/l (micrograms per litre or parts per billion)